VER: Vision Expert Transformer for Robot Learning via Foundation Distillation and Dynamic Routing: Method

 using a straight-through estimator, while at inference we take $\arg\max(\boldsymbol{\pi}_{t,n})$.
 We can share teacher logits across layers within a frame, i.e., $\boldsymbol{\pi}_{t,n}\equiv \boldsymbol{\pi}_{t}$, yielding a single teacher choice per frame; or allow per-layer logits $\boldsymbol{\pi}_{t,n}$ so that shallow and deep layers route to different teachers (e.g., DINOv2-like early, CLIP-like late) for finer control.
 We refer to the former as \emph{Framewise Teacher Routing (FTR)} and the latter as \emph{Layerwise Teacher Routing (LTR)}.

-\paragraph{Patchwise Expert Routing (PER)} PER applies standard MoE routing \emph{per patch token} (Eq.~\ref{eqn:moe layer}), offering maximal adaptivity to local content with small overhead (adds $<\!0.4\%$ parameters).
-However, it can suffer from premature convergence (early collapse).
-Moreover, we do not apply the mutual-usage regularizer $\mathcal{L}_{\text{mutual}}$ in Eq.~\ref{eq: mutual information loss}, since the router serves as a \emph{planning selector} for task-relevant experts rather than enforcing balanced utilization.
+\paragraph{Patchwise Expert Routing (PER)} PER applies standard MoE routing \emph{per patch token} (Eq.~\ref{eqn:moe layer}), offering maximal adaptivity to local content with minimal overhead ($<\!0.4\%$ additional parameters).
+Because the router acts as a \emph{planning selector} for task-relevant experts rather than enforcing balanced utilization, we omit the mutual-usage regularizer $\mathcal{L}_{\text{mutual}}$ (Eq.~\ref{eq: mutual information loss}).
+However, naive end-to-end training without explicit regularization leads to premature convergence, which we formally identify as \emph{early collapse}.

+\begin{proposition}[Router Gradient in Top-K MoE] Let $\mathcal{L}$ be the task loss.
+The gradient of the loss with respect to the router logit $z_l$ is given by: